TheR1D/shell_gpt/README.md

 │ --list-roles         List roles. [default: no-list-roles]                                                   │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

+## LocalAI
+By default, ShellGPT leverages OpenAI's large language models.
+However, it also provides the flexibility to use locally hosted models, which can be a cost-effective alternative.
+To use local models, you will need to run your own API server.
+You can accomplish this by using [LocalAI](https://github.com/go-skynet/LocalAI), a self-hosted, OpenAI-compatible API.
+Setting up LocalAI allows you to run language models on your own hardware, potentially without the need for an internet connection, depending on your usage.
+To set up your LocalAI, please follow this comprehensive [guide](https://github.com/TheR1D/shell_gpt/wiki/LocalAI).
+Remember that the performance of your local models may depend on the specifications of your hardware and the specific language model you choose to deploy.

 ## Docker
 Run the container using the `OPENAI_API_KEY` environment variable, and a docker volume to store cache: